peterchettiar/trading-volatility/README.md

 | Proshares VIX Short-Term Futures ETF | VIXY | Both (Opening & Closing) |
 | Proshares Short VIX Short-Term Futures ETF | SVXY | Both (Opening & Closing) |
 | SPDR S&P 500 ETF Trust | SPY | Both (Opening & Closing) |

+> Note: If you really need to, please do your own research on the individual assets listed in the table above.
+It will not be gone through in this README file.